Dailoski/docker-training/03-docker-compose/README.md

 docker-compose down --rmi all -v --remove-orphans
 ```

+Optional:

+- How do I make sure the database is ready before starting the application?
+Check: https://docs.docker.com/compose/how-tos/startup-order/

 ## Summary

 In this exercise, you learned how to create a Docker Compose file for the Todos.Api project.
 You also learned how to define services for the Todos.Api project and a PostgreSQL database service in the Docker Compose file.
 You ran the services using Docker Compose and interacted with the application to create a new task in the database.
 Finally, you updated the Docker Compose file to include the application service and ran the services again to verify the changes.